eliana-michelle/ahron/README.md

 Welcome to AHRON, a digital, shareable closet for all of your favorite outfits!
 Whether it's a quick selfie of your #ootd or a photoshoot to show off your personal style, AHRON is the social media app for you!

+Landing Page

+Browse a sample closet

+Your personal profile page

+Create a new closet

+Add an outfit to your closet

+Browse all closets

 **TECHNOLOGIES USED**